Brighton beats Man United and Haaland nets hat trick as Man City routs Ipswich in Premier League

 “You can’t drop points so unnecessarily,” Ten Hag said.
 “If you protect the goal like we do, you drop points. … We have to do better in certain occasions.”

-It was a former United forward who opened the scoring, as Danny Welbeck was on hand to slot in a cross from Kaoru Mitoma in the 32nd.

-Welbeck nearly doubled Brighton’s lead when his header from a corner hit the crossbar in the 58th, and United equalized from a quick counterattack just two minutes later.

-Amad Diallo cut in from the right and saw his shot deflected into the net by the sliding Jan Paul van Hecke.
+Former United striker Danny Welbeck gave Brighton the lead in the 32nd before Amad Diallo equalized on a counterattack in the 60th when he cut in from the right and saw his shot deflected into the net by the sliding Jan Paul van Hecke.

 For a brief moment, it looked like promoted Ipswich might pull off a major upset after new signing Sammie Szmodics put the visitors ahead early against Man City.